 The R33 trains came in several models and are known more colloquially as the Redbirds based on their repainted color scheme following what was known as the “General Overhaul,” overseen by David Gunn, the General Manager of the New York City Transit Authority starting in 1985.
 He was inspired by the colors of the Broad Street line in Philadelphia and the red paint color was sent to New York City courtesy of the Philadelphia transit authority.
 Along with a color change, the R33 trains became air conditioned with the overhaul.

 After the World’s Fair, the R33 WF’s ran predominantly on the 7 line until 2003.
 Following retirement, many Redbirds have ended up serving as reefs in the Atlantic Ocean but one World’s Fair car, number 9306, was put into the collection of the New York Transit Museum in 1976 – which is why it’s in its original color scheme.
 Advertisements for the World’s Fair Subway at the time read, “From the Blue Arrow to the World’s Fair.”
+One of these World’s Fair trains is located in the New York Transit Museum.

 The R33 cars were built by the St. Louis Car Company and the World’s Fair model had slightly larger windows than other R33 cars, The trains had a very 1960s design with the rounded design elements and a great Transit Authority TA logo.
 The interiors were also light blue with metal straphangers and a patterned floor.